-The final copy of the dissertation will be submitted to the Dissertation Committee at least three weeks prior to the Final Oral Examination (dissertation defense).
+The final copy of the dissertation must be submitted to the Dissertation Committee at least three weeks prior to the Final Oral Examination.
 With consent of every member of the committee, a shorter time-period may be allowed.
-It is highly recommended that the defense occur at least two weeks prior to the initial dissertation submission deadline for the semester in which the student plans to graduate.
+The Department of Human Genetics strongly recommends that the defense occur at least two weeks prior to the initial dissertation submission deadline for the semester in which the student plans to graduate.
 The dissertation defense will consist of a public seminar on the subject of the dissertation followed by an examination by the Dissertation Committee.
 Approval of the dissertation is certified by a unanimous vote of the Dissertation Committee.
 The degree will be granted by the University of Pittsburgh.